Lesson 2: Using Text Features to Find Information

 Ask: How did I use the table of contents and the headings to help me find information from the book?
 Students should respond that you identified a question before reading.
 Then you read the headings and table of contents to help you look for key words and phrases to answer your research questions.
 Finally, you read the text, and wrote down important pieces of information in an outline.

 will use the information from our notes to create an outline.
-(Guided Practice Example Outline is provided below.)
+(Guided Practice Example Outline is provided in 'Text & Materials' tab.)
 We will categorize our information into the type of place where the animal hibernates.

 will write a research question about a specific topic of your choice.
 You will find books that will answer your three questions.
 You will also use the table of contents and headings within the chapters to find the relevant parts of the book that answer your research questions.
 You will record the new information as notes, and then classify and categorize your notes into an outline.
 (Student Independent Practice is provided below.)
 Note: Students will need a variety of nonfiction materials on various topics and reading levels.
 Your school or community library is a good resource for this lesson.
 Students will need to save the outline they create for Independent Practice for use in Lesson 3.